rwjblue/pivot.js/README.md

     pivot.init({ csv: sample_csv, fields: sample_fields, defaultCurrencySymbol: 'HK$', currencySymbolField: 'currency_symbol' });});
 ```

+##Built in Support for Accounting.js

+If accounting.js is included within your page currency formatting will automatically format using `accounting.formatMoney(value, currencySymbol)`.

 ##Row Level Data in `displayFunction`

 The signature of `displayFunction` has been extened to output the row level data the same was the 'pseudo' fields do. `row` will contain only the visible columns, `row.rows[i]` will give access to all the fields for all data in the aggregation.